huanga/mcscripts/README.md

 mcscripts
 =========

-A collection of my MineCraft admin server related scripts.
+A collection of my MineCraft Server Admin related scripts.

+They are provided AS-IS, and I offer no warranty, implied or otherwise.
+Use them at your own risk.